cmake-basis/BASIS/doc/howto/install.rst

 details on the particular ``<Pkg>_DIR`` variables that may have to be set if the packages were not found automatically by CMake.

-See the documentation of the available `default configuration options`_ for more options that can be used to configure the build of any BASIS-based project.
+See the documentation of the available :doc:`default configuration options <buildoptions>`_ for more options that can be used to configure the build of any BASIS-based project.
 Please refer also to the package specific build instructions given in the ``INSTALL`` file of the corresponding package which is located in the top directory of the source tree.
 In this document, additional project specific configuration options are document if existent.

 .. note::